§ Verifiable Public Registry v4 Specification

 § [MOD-PERM-QRY-4-3] Find Beneficiaries execution

-Let’s build the set.
-Revoked and terminated permissions will not be added to the set.
-Expired permissions, if not revoked/terminated, will be considered.
+Example: Let’s build the set.
+Revoked and slashed permissions will not be added to the set.
+Expired permissions, if not revoked/slashed, will be considered.

 if issuer_perm is not null: